nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 -  How have migration patterns changed over time in relation to shifts in the happiness scores of both source and destination countries?

+- looking at Digital and Technological Footprints. variables such as internet freedom, digital infrastructure quality, and tech ecosystem vitality can be migration determinants, especially for the young, urban, and skilled demographic.

+- can look at more specific indicators
+SENSITIVITY INDICATOR 1: Natural capital dependency
+- The indicator captures a country’s reliance on ecosystem services, which are themselves exposed to disruption by climate change.

+EXPOSURE INDICATOR 1: Projected change of biome distribution
+- The indicator captures the threat of changes in biome function.
+It is based on the projected impact of climate change on the area occupied by different biomes within a country.

+EXPOSURE INDICATOR 1: Projected change of warm periods
+- Human living conditions are threatened by the increased intensity and/or frequency of extreme weather, including storms, flooding, landslides and heat waves, that climate change is bringing or will bring (Satterthwaite, 2008).

+EXPOSURE INDICATOR 2: Projected change of flood hazard
+- An indicator that complements the warm period projection, to capture one of the important disastrous threats to human living conditions.

+SENSITIVITY INDICATOR 1: Urban concentration
+- Countries in which urban populations are concentrated in a single or a small number of urban areas are considered more sensitive to climate change(Lankao, 2008).
+According to this indicator, a country with a highly concentrated urban sector and a highly urbanized population is the most sensitive.